superstar9911/superstar-crafting/README.md

-nothig to it really its quite literally just a crafting table
+nothing to it really its quite literally just a crafting table

 config should have everything you would want to change